Get the Desktop App for Battle.net Now

 Fan sites: do you run a high quality, frequently updated Blizzard franchise fan site with an active community, and wish to be part of the fan site program?
 Please send your application to fansite-EN@blizzard.com.

-Forum bans: have you re-read the Code of Conduct (http://eu.battle.net/en/community/conduct) and the ban explanation, and are still convinced you did not break the rules (that badly)?
-Feel free to send an appeal to forums-EN@blizzard.com, but keep in mind that it’s no guarantee the ban will be overturned.
+Forum bans: have you re-read the Code of Conduct (http://eu.battle.net/en/community/conduct) and the ban explanation, and are still convinced you did not break the rules (that badly)? please use our official support site, if you wish to contact us regarding a forum suspension:

 Community feedback: do you have feedback about the forums, blog articles, live event presence, contests or community staff?
 We always appreciate such, and encourage you to send it to CMfeedback-EN@blizzard.com.
 Please note that while feedback mails are all read and taken into account we can’t respond to these.